NiteeshKumar31/Covid19_Reporting/README.md

 ![cases_deaths](snips/covid19-transform_cases_deaths_dataflow.jpg)

-##### Transforming Hospital Admissions
+#### Transforming Hospital Admissions

 - Fetch the raw hospital admissions data file using source object.
 - Select only required columns and rename if any.
-- Add county info through country looking using lookup object and remove columns which are not required using select.
+- Add country info through country lookup file using lookup object and remove columns which are not required using select.
 - Split the data into weekly and daily streams using conditional split object.
 - Create a new year week column through dim date file using derived data object.
 - Create Week start and end dates using Aggregate object.
 - Join the weekly object and aggregate object to have weekly data in one place.
-- Do a pivot on both daily and weekly flows using Indicator and value fields(just like we did in cases and deaths transformation)
+- Do a pivot on both daily and weekly flows using indicator and value fields(just like we did in cases and deaths transformation)
 - Sort the data in country ascending and reported week descending for better view.
 - Push the final transformed data into Processed container of ADLS GEN2
 - Create a pipeline using the dataflow, create trigger and add to the pipeline, publish all the changes.